-The UDI uses the Electronic Public Records (external website) system, which lets you search in our mail journal yourself.
+The UDI uses the eInnsyn portal (external website), which lets you search in our mail journal yourself.

 We joined this system on 8 April 2011.
 If you are looking for letters and documents from before that date, you contact email@example.com to request access.

 You can also send the request by post to: